-On the way to joining the dots.
+On the way to joining the dots

-The exploitation of digital capabilities can be daunting, even for the more digitally adept manufacturers.
+The exploitation of digital capabilities can be daunting even for the more digitally adept manufacturers.
 Customer journeys are complex, due in no small part to the high-value and multi-layered nature of purchases.
-These can involve solutions of goods, services, and support that cut across both capital and operating expenditure budgets.
+These can involve solutions of goods, services and support that cut across both capital and operating expenditure budgets.

-Even in the B2B space where relationships are more often built on a one-to-one, face-to-face basis, personalization can be complicated.
-The sale of complex solutions now typically requires persuading 6 to 10 decision makers, while simultaneously understanding multiple influencers and feeding them the right content at the right time.
+Even in the B2B space where relationships are more often built on a one-to-one, face-to-face basis, personalisation can be complicated.
+The sale of complex solutions now typically requires persuading six to 10 decision makers,6 while simultaneously understanding multiple influencers and feeding them the right content at the right time.
 Successfully accomplishing this juggling act requires sophisticated account-based marketing.

 Some progress has already been made.
-Fourteen percent of the manufacturers rate their company's CX maturity as "very advanced," meaning their strategy and technology are well-aligned around CX (Figure 7).
-An additional 52 percent are getting closer to that goal but are not quite there yet-while they rate their company's CX as "somewhat advanced," their strategy and technology are aligned but CX is not fully embedded yet.
-That the potential in digital capabilities is running ahead of organizations' ability to deploy them is seen in the next section of the report.
-For example, more than one-third of manufacturing respondents agreed that their organization wasn't considering chatbots (38 percent), augmented reality tools (37 percent), or "click-to-chat" with expert salespeople (34 percent).
+14% of the manufacturers rate their company's CX maturity as 'very advanced', meaning that their strategy and technology are well aligned around CX (Figure 7).
+An additional 52% are getting closer to that goal but are not quite there yet: while they rate their company's CX as 'somewhat advanced', their strategy and technology are aligned but CX is not fully embedded yet.

+That the potential in digital capabilities is running ahead of organisations' ability to deploy them is seen in the next section of the report.
+For example, more than a third of manufacturing respondents agreed that their organisation wasn't considering chatbots (38%), augmented reality tools (37%) or 'click-to-chat' with expert salespeople (34%).
 This is striking, particularly given the prevention of in-person visits by technicians and sales reps as a result of the pandemic.

 Some companies struggling to preserve cash may understandably regard investment in the digital experience and broader digital transformation as a luxury they can't afford right now.
-However, according to McKinsey, retrofit automation for use cases such as augmented-reality-based assistance and digital performance management can also be possible, even within an existing legacy technology infrastructure, without any expensive replatforming necessarily required.
+However, according to McKinsey, retrofit automation for use cases such as augmented reality-based assistance and digital performance management can also be possible even within an existing legacy technology infrastructure, without any expensive replatforming necessarily required.7